takluyver/pynsist/doc/index.rst

 pynsist |version|
 =================

-pynsist is a tool to build Windows installers for your Python applications.
+Pynsist is a tool to build Windows installers for your Python applications.
 The installers bundle Python itself, so you can distribute your application to people who don't have Python installed.

-At present, pynsist requires Python 3.3 or above, or Python 2.7.
+Pynsist requires Python 3.5 or above.

 Quickstart
 ----------